 So, it is an excellent option to photograph wildlife and sports, if your budget is low or if you are not interested in a DSLR or a mirrorless camera.

 Many of the Bridge cameras support the RAW format.
 It is easier to carry when compared to the DSLRs.
 If you are a birder, not a bird photographer, then you can invest in one to document your bird sightings.

 6. Medium Format Cameras

-In early days, medium format cameras used 120mm films.
-In this digital age, the film got replace by the digital camera sensor with a size similar to the 120mm film.
+In the early days, medium format cameras used 120mm films.
+In this digital age, the film got replaced by the digital camera sensor with a size similar to the 120mm film.
 Few manufacturers still produce medium format film cameras.
 It comes with a bigger camera sensor and at a higher price.

-So, if you are looking for extremely high-quality images with a high noise performance then you should go for the medium format cameras.
+So, if you are looking for extremely high-quality images with a high noise performance then you should go for medium format cameras.
 So, this is the first choice of camera for fashion photographers.

 Hasselblad is one of the popular Medium format camera brands.
-Fuji and Pentax are the other well-known brands in this types of cameras.
+Fuji and Pentax are the other well-known brands in these types of cameras.
 They are little heavy and bulky when compared to the DSLR cameras.
 The bulkiness is mainly due to the large camera sensor.

 7. Film Cameras

-Last but not least, we have the film cameras.
+Last but not least, we have film cameras.
 It all started with film cameras.
 During the early days of photography, we use film as the medium to record images.
 Later, Film got replaced by the camera sensor and memory cards.